Indiana University

 • Burrows & Wood reading (Chapter 10 PDF file)

-• Graphic Analysis Homework: In this exercise you will find and describe and analyze 2 graphics that are used in TV commercials, titles, segues or promos.
+• Graphic Analysis Homework: In this exercise you will find, describe, and analyze two graphics that are used in TV commercials, titles, segues or promos.

-• Record/DVR/scan a commercial TV/network stream for 15 minutes or so in order to capture some content.
-Alternatively, you can use Hulu, Netflix, Youtube, etc. Find two examples of graphics that you find pleasing.
+• Scan through a TV/cable network (or Hulu, Netflix, Apple, Disney+, Amazon Prime, etc, to find and capture two examples of graphics that you find pleasing.
 One should contain simple elements while the other should be complex.
-The graphics must be from a broadcast TV stream or signal (not a web banner ad).
+The graphics must be from an HD broadcast TV or network stream (not a web banner ad).
 Using screen capture software, a digital camera, or your phone, grab screenshots of the two different graphics.

 • NOTE: You will turn in your homework via Canvas.
 It should be in the form of a Word doc, docx, rtf, or PDF.